-Limitations of the engineering run detector reach and reclaiming the full reach with upgraded detector
+Lower than expected reach of the engineering run and how to reclaim the original reach with an upgraded detector

-- Comparing the engineering run data with the new, improved simulations several key reasons for overestimated the reach in the original proposal has been identified: - 1.
-Electron hole in the ECal was not taken into account resulting to x2 higher detection efficiency for pairs - 2.
-Acceptance vs. decay length was assumed to be the same as for prompt decays, that overestimated integrated rate for long-lived A' by x2 - 3.
-The original MC was giving x1.5 higher yield due to incorrect nuclear form-factor These amounted to a total loss in pairs rates in data compared to the earlier estimate - x6 - With proposed detector/trigger upgrades, original reach will be restored: - A single-arm positron trigger will eliminate losses due to ECal electron hole.
-Such trigger requires a scintillation hodoscope in front of ECal to veto bremsstrahlung photons that scatter to the positron side of the calorimeter.
-The overall gain for pairs rate detected in the tracking will increase by x2 - 2.
-The SVT Upgrade: - Adding one more layer 5 cm downstream of the target, L0, will improve vertex resolution by about factor two, increasing integrated detection efficiency by x2+ and - Moving L2 and L3 closer to beam to boost acceptance for long lived A' by anther x 1.5 - These upgrades, together with longer running, 4 PAC weeks, will regain most of the original HPS reach for displaced vertex search.
+- We overestimate the vertex reach of the engineering run detector: - 1.
+Electron hole in the ECal was not taken into account resulting to x2 higher detection efficiency for pairs - Acceptance vs. decay length was assumed to be the same as for prompt decays, that overestimated integrated rate for long-lived A' by x2 - 3.
+The original MC was giving x1.5 higher yield due to incorrect nuclear form-factor These amounted to a total loss in pairs rates in data compared to the earlier estimate - x6 - With proposed detector/trigger upgrades, original reach will be restored: - 1.
+A single-arm positron trigger will eliminate losses due to the ECal electron hole.
+Such trigger requires a scintillation hodoscope in front of ECal to tag positrons and veto bremsstrahlung photons that scatter to the positron side of the calorimeter.
+The overall gain in pairs rate detected in the tracking is expected to be x2 - 2.
+The SVT Upgrade: - Adding one more layer of sensors 5 cm downstream of the target, L0, will improve vertex resolution by about factor two, increasing integrated detection efficiency for long-lived particles by x2+ and - Moving L2 and L3 closer to beam will boost acceptance for long-lived A' by anther x 1.5 - These upgrades, together with longer running, 4 PAC weeks, will regain most of the original HPS reach for displaced vertex search.